Saudumm/scriptable-WordPress/README.md

 - v1.5.1 - fix numeric display of date and time
 - v1.5.2 - added twitter handle

+---

+_If someone would like to buy me a coffee 😊: https://ko-fi.com/saudumm_

+---

 ## Requirements:

 Scriptable for iOS: [Link](https://apps.apple.com/de/app/scriptable/id1405459188)